ikelaiah/request-fp/README.md

 ## ❓ Why Request-FP?

-> Want modern, readable HTTP code in Pascal?
+> Want elegant HTTP code in Pascal?
 Request-FP gives you a clean, memory-safe, and expressive API for all your HTTP needs—no boilerplate, no leaks, just results.

 **Perfect for anyone writing HTTP clients in Free Pascal, from hobbyists to professionals.**